 TechConnect Zoom’s annotation tools are top notch.
 Draw freehand or select from available shapes, highlight, and use arrows to point to specific items on your slides.
 A red spotlight tool uses your mouse as a laser pointer.

-Get face-to-face with your audience, attendees may not have met you before, and would like to see who is speaking with them.
+Get face-to-face with your audience.
+Attendees may not have met you before, and would like to see who is speaking with them.
 Maybe all you need is a few minutes during the introduction, then turn off your web cam, or if appropriate to the event, keep the camera rolling!
 Lighting should come from in front of you, never behind you to avoid casting shadows on your face.
 If you have access to a more advanced equipment set up, one or two crane lamps set up behind your computer monitor and facing you will accomplish this nicely.
-The background should be interesting, not distracting; consider a folding/modular screen to hide what is behind you.
+The background should be interesting, not distracting.

 Review the purpose and accomplishments in your presentation with your attendees; if there is more to come, announce the next session.
 If the attendees have work to complete, remind them.
 Be sure to provide contact information for future questions.
-Consider a survey; use an external survey tool such as SurveyMonkey to fill this need.
+Consider a survey.
 Once your survey is completed, you may link to it in a follow-up email or send it separately.
-Keep your survey brief, three to five questions, to encourage the highest possible response rate.
+Keep your survey brief, three to five questions to encourage the highest possible response rate.

 Make your call-to-action clear and concise, and be sure to provide your audience with everything that they need to succeed.